romainbenabdelkader/authentica-ai-rights/README.md

 **Every creative work has the right to declare how AI is allowed or forbidden to use it.**

-The manifest allows any work to specify:
+The manifest allows any work to include:

 • its human origin
 • its sovereign identifier (UID_AUTH)
 • AI-training permissions (`allowed`, `prohibited`, `restricted`)
 • TDM opt-out flags (EU DSM)
-• links to CMOs when required (SACEM, GEMA, PRS, ASCAP, etc.)
-• optional licensing price per million tokens for AI training
+• licensing price per million tokens (optional)
 • a LockDNA fingerprint hash
 • a proof-of-origin timestamp (blockchain anchored)
+• optional linkage to CMOs (SACEM, GEMA, PRS, ASCAP…)

 ---

 ## 📌 Manifest Structure (JSON-LD)

-All manifests follow this schema:
-{
+---{
 “@context”: [
 “https://www.w3.org/ns/activitystreams”,
 “https://schema.lockdna.tech/ai-rights/v1”